kiu-chan/kiu-chan/README.md

 - I am a passionate software engineer at the [Geoinformatics research center](http://girc.tuaf.edu.vn/)

-- 🎓 I am about to graduate with a bachelor's degree in Information Technology from [VNU University of Engineering and Technology - Vietnam National University, Hanoi](https://uet.vnu.edu.vn/)
+- 🎓 I have graduated with a bachelor's degree in Information Technology from [VNU University of Engineering and Technology - Vietnam National University, Hanoi](https://uet.vnu.edu.vn/)

-- I am currently working as a cross-platform mobile application developer at the GIS Research Center - Thai Nguyen University of Agriculture and Forestry
+- 💼 I previously worked as a cross-platform mobile application developer at the GIS Research Center – Thai Nguyen University of Agriculture and Forestry

+- 🚀 I am currently a Top Rated freelance developer on [Upwork](https://www.upwork.com/freelancers/~01d24caf1ae94d0f14).

 - 👯 I’m looking to collaborate on **new projects**